Skip to main content

 Snapshot LTV — Borrow limits fixed at the time of opening/adjustment to protect users from abrupt parameter changes.

-Soft Liquidation — Gradual unwind via AMM with size/time‑slicing and incentives to reduce slippage.
+Soft Liquidation — Gradual unwind via Spot with size/time‑slicing and incentives to reduce slippageThe difference between expected and executed price due to trade size and available liquidity.View glossary entry.

 Sonic (S) / wS / stS — Sonic chain’s token and its wrapped/staked variants referenced in certain strategies and accepted‑assets lists.